Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/door-sensor-kit.md

 ![Door Open Gauge Settings](/images/getting-started/losant-iot-dev-kits/door-sensor/door-open-gauge-settings.png "Door Open Gauge Settings")

 Name the block anything you want.
 Make sure your application is selected.
 Set the `Duration` to `Last received data point`.
-Make sure you device is selected.
+Make sure your device is selected.
 Set the label to anything you want and make sure the `open` attribute is selected.

 This block will display `1` when the door is currently opened and `0` when it's not.